-Do ‘America’s Got Talent’ 2nd place contestants get paid?
+Do ‘America’s Got Talent’ second place contestants get paid?

 AGT provides contestants with travel and living accommodations during filming.
 The producer will pay for a hotel and ground transportation to the airport and all production sites.
 During the audition process, contestants living further than 300 miles from the greater Los Angeles area will receive reimbursement for two hotel nights and a $25 per diem.
 All other expenses, including food, are the sole responsibility of the contestant.

-According to The Hollywood Reporter, performers receive a $400 wardrobe budget per episode.
+Performers also receive a $400 wardrobe budget per episode.
 If they choose to spend more, it is their responsibility to pay the difference.

-AGT winners and even contestants that didn’t make it to the final round have gone on to establish lucrative careers.
+AGT winners and even contestants who didn’t make it to the final round have gone on to establish lucrative careers.
 They have secured record contracts, filming deals, and residencies despite their final ranking in the show.
 Jackie Evancho, Matt Franco, Lindsey Stirling, and Michael Grimm have all gone on to do great things.
 They are some of the biggest success stories from the AGT stage.

-In Season 11, Grace VanderWaal, at 12 years of age, shocked audiences with her ukulele and singing skills.
+In season 11, Grace VanderWaal, at 12 years of age, shocked audiences with her ukulele and singing skills.
 The talented performer went on to star in the Disney+ movie Stargirl.

 Ventriloquist Terry Fator is by far the most successful contestant to come out of the AGT franchise.
-The Season 2 winner performed at The Mirage in Las Vegas, with a contract valued at $100 million.
+The season 2 winner performed at The Mirage in Las Vegas, with a contract valued at $100 million.

-The winner doesn’t become an instant millionaire
+The ‘AGT’ winner doesn’t become an instant millionaire

 The prize is divided into 40 installments of $25,000 (before taxes) over 40 years.
 Winners do not receive a lump sum payment.
 Contestants may opt to receive the “present cash value” of the annuity, which according to Forbes, is only worth about $300,000, before taxes.